sanojtomar/data-engineer-poc/readme.md

 ### Prerequisites
 1.Install python 3.x and below 2 packages:
    1. psycopg2
    2. requests

-   3. PostgreSQL Instance
+2.PostgreSQL Instance and client tool to connect (like DBeaver)

 ### Task 1:
 1. Create a database/schema on PostgreSQL instance